vajradevam/rv32i-SingleBus-emulator/README.md

 # RISC-V RV32I Emulator

 This project is a Java-based emulator for the RISC-V RV32I instruction set.
 The emulator supports a subset of the RV32I instruction set, focusing on base integer instructions except for `fence`.
-This project allows you to execute RISC-V instructions, examine register states, and trace memory accesses.
+This project allows you to execute RISC-V instructions and examine register states.

 For learning purposes only.